MattOstgard/compresh/README.md

 - Unzip the file and then copy the Compresh app to your Applications folder

 ### Usage
-- Just drag and drop .png images or folders onto the window and it will convert to multiple formats for different devices and place the new files in a folder called "compressed" in the same folder as the source image.
-It also creates a quantized png (very small lossy png).
+- Just drag and drop .png images or folders onto the window and Compresh will automatically begin converting
+- Multiple formats for different devices will be placed in a folder called "compressed" within each source images folder.
+It also creates a quantized png (very small lossy png) as well as preview png images so you can view the quality (this will be part of the GUI later).
 - After conversion, size reports will be displayed for download size (assuming the server is setup to gzip everything) and video memory (VRAM) for each image as well as totals for all images.

 ### Extra tid-bits